 The next morning we had breakfast at the hotel (does anything beat French pastries?) and then took a taxi back to the airport, reducing our commuting time by at least 45 minutes compared to the metro and train the previous day.
 Our Emirates non-stop to Dubai was excellent.
 We had an empty seat in our row, so my daughter was able to stretch out, and Emirates hands out really cool kid amenities – an activity pack designed by Lonely Planet, a stuffed animal backpack and a blanket to keep.
 I wish all airlines paid that much attention to their younger travelers!

-We arrived in Dubai at 8:30pm, quickly passed through immigration (the Israel entry stamps in my passport weren’t a problem) and took a taxi to the Four Seasons Dubai at Jumeriah Beach.
+We arrived in Dubai at 8:30pm, quickly passed through immigration and took a taxi to the Four Seasons Dubai at Jumeriah Beach.
 We walked around the gorgeous hotel late at night, ate dinner and played chess on a very large outdoor board near the pool.

 In the morning my daughter slept in while I woke up before sunrise.
 Thanks to Emmanuel the security guard who opened locked doors, I headed up to the rooftop terrace and watched the sun come up over the city, having an enjoyable conversation with him about life in Dubai and back home in Africa.
 Once my daughter was awake we had breakfast, played another game of chess, sweated a lot (Dubai in August is really hot, even in the morning) and explored the hotel more.

 We had arranged cross-border transportation through our hotel in Oman, and at 11am we were picked up at the Four Seasons by a very nice Indian driver and driven two hours into Oman.
 Oman is actually divided into two sections, with a portion of the UAE in between them.
 We headed to the northern section, the Musandam Peninsula.